kimmokal/qgDNN/README.md

 $ python models/jetImages/preprocessTuples_jetImages.py
 ```

 The scripts will save the preprocessed jets to _data/trainSets/_ and _data/testSets/_.
-In order to preprocess the jets for each eta,pT bin, you will need to change the bin manually in each of the scripts.
+In order to preprocess the jets for each eta,pT bin, you will need to change the bin manually in the code of each scripts.

 ## DNN training